 Carrying amount

+2023 2022

-2022 \$'000 2021 \$'000
+\$'000 \$'000

+Variable rate instruments

-53,083 51,006
+Financial assets 77,652 53,083

 Fair value sensitivity analysis for fixed rate instruments

 The Group does not account for any fixed rate financial assets and liabilities at fair value through profit or loss.
 Therefore, a change in interest rates at the reporting date would not affect profit or loss.